HanoverStatsLabs/resources/labs/Lab5Instructions.md

 Now let's see how income level and age group might be related to general health for this group of respondents.

 9. **Before looking at any relevant graphs**, make some predictions.
 Do you think there is any relationship between income level and health?
-Between age and health?
+What about the relationship between age and health?
 Explain.

 10. Using what you learned previously in this lab, make a nice stacked bar graph for general health vs. income level (`income`).
 What do you learn from the graph?
 Compare with your prediction above.